Effective: May 1, 2019

 COORDINATION OF EFFORT REPORT CERTIFICATION AND LABOR DISTRIBUTION ADJUSTMENTS

-Since payroll costs represent the vast majority of sponsored program costs incurred, it is important to consistently monitor the scheduling and charging of these costs.
+Since payroll costs represent the vast majority of sponsored program costs, it is important to consistently monitor the scheduling and charging of these costs.
 In order to prevent the need for labor distribution (LD) adjustments, monthly account reviews should be performed in accordance with the UVA recon@ procedure.
 Additionally, a minimum of forty-five (45) days from the end of each effort reporting period is provided for final review of salary/wage expenditures to better ensure the accuracy of printed effort reports and avoid labor distributions (LD) adjustments.

 End of Activity